fyookball/ChainBet/PROTOCOL.md

 ## Phase 3: Bet Host Funding

-Alice detects Bob's Phase 2 message, she makes this announcement that she is accepting the bet with Bob (thus others whom also accepted Alice's original announcement will know that they are being ignored and should look for other bets).
+Alice detects Bob's Phase 2 message.
+She then prepares her escrow address and funds it.
+Then she sends this announcement to Bob, indicating acceptance of the bet with Bob (thus others whom also accepted Alice's original announcement will know that they are being ignored and should look for other bets).

 OP_RETURN OUTPUT: